Ramprasad-Group/polyBERT/README.md

 The source code for the `polyBERT` package is available **upon request**.
 Please contact **Professor Rampi Ramprasad** at [ramprasad-group-github@mse.gatech.edu](mailto:ramprasad-group-github@mse.gatech.edu).
-All recipients must adhere to the terms and conditions outlined in the GTRC General Public Use License.
+All recipients must adhere to the terms and conditions outlined in the GTRC Academic Research Use License.